top of page

 My‑re and Vomarian looked at each other and said in unison, “Pleasure.”
 “Business.”

-The guard’s brow crinkled in confusion.
+The guard’s brow wrinkled in confusion.
 “Which is it?”

 “What my husband and I mean to say is both.”
-My-re reached for Vomarian’s hand, who flinched.
+My‑re reached for Vomarian’s hand; he flinched.
 She grabbed it as his face went red.
 Using her other hand to take it lovingly, she continued.
-“We’ve just recited our life vows to each other and came to enjoy our honey mead, moon celebration in your fair city.”
+“We’ve just recited our life vows to each other and came to enjoy our honey mead and moon celebration in your fair city.”

-“Ah, I fondly remember mine with the wife, through I’d have to say we didn’t see much of the city, outside of our bedroom,” the sergeant chuckles and winked.
+“Ah, I fondly remember mine with the wife, though I’d say we didn’t see much of the city outside our bedroom,” the sergeant chuckled and winked.
 “Ya know what I mean.”

 “Great,” My‑re said with forced enthusiasm and pulled Vomarian’s hand to cross into the city.